hoehermann/pypdf_strreplace/README.md

     pypdf_strreplace.py --input pdfs/Inkscape.pdf --search "Inkscape 1.1.2" --replace "pleasure" --output out.pdf
     pypdf_strreplace.py --input pdfs/LibreOffice.pdf --search "7.3.2" --replace "infinite" --output out.pdf

+With `--debug-ui`, a GUI is shown which helps understanding the content stream structure.
+Completely optional.
+Needs wxPython.

 ### License

 Since some parts of the code are modified variants of PyPDF, the license is copied from PyPDF.